 His testimony for faithfulness to God remains legacy.

-This blog is an excerpt from my newest book, The 20 Hardest Questions Every Mom Faces: Praying Your Way To Realistic, Biblical Answers.
+This blog is an excerpt from The 20 Hardest Questions Every Mom Faces: Praying Your Way To Realistic, Biblical Answers.

 [i] Michael S. Rosenwald, Are Parents Ruining Youth Sports?
 Fewer Kids Play Amid Pressure,” The Washington Post, October 4, 2015, https://www.washingtonpost.com/local/are-parents-ruining-youth-sports-fewer-kids-play-amid-pressure/2015/10/04/eb1460dc-686e-11e5-9ef3-fde182507eac_story.html